gbusto/gbusto.github.io/blocksmithai.md

 ### why i built this
 as mentioned on the [games](./games.md) page, i built 2 hytopia games. the first one i built introduced me to an unexpected friction point: getting custom blocky style assets/models for my game. building the game was actually not that tough to do; it was harder to find assets for my game.

-i found the best option at the time was meshy.ai and it's "voxel" style model generator. but it wasn't great. and i was a bit confused beween *voxel* and *blocky*. voxel style is a bunch of little cubes that make up a larger thing. blocky means using a single block per part of the model; like for a minecraft person, the head is a single block, the torso is a single block, etc. anyways, meshy seemed the closest and best option. i didn't know at the time or wasn't comfortable trying to download and host open source 3d models like hunyuan.
+i found the best option at the time was meshy.ai and it's "voxel" style model generator. but it wasn't great. and i was a bit confused beween *voxel* and *blocky*. voxel style is a bunch of little cubes that make up a larger thing. blocky means using a single block per part of the model; like for a minecraft person, the head is a single block, the torso is a single block, etc. (what i actually end up building is a 3d "blocky" style model generator.) anyways, meshy seemed the closest and best option. i didn't know at the time or wasn't comfortable trying to download and host open source 3d models like hunyuan.

 also, as i would find later, every single ai model, tool, or platform is designed around making high-poly, watertight meshes / 3d models. meaning it's a single monolithic mesh. they can't make true cuboid, blocky geometry. they can generate *approximate* cuboids, but it's all a single watertight mesh, the faces of cube aren't perfectly flat, the vertices aren't perfect 90-degree corners. and they're usually very high poly and relatively large files, which aren't ideal for a web-based game platform like hytopia.